alighasemzadeh/go-learn/004-variables/README.md

 In this type of variable detonation compiler decide for [Data Types](#data-types).

 ## Variable with initiation value
-To create a variable with an initiation value you can see the bellow example.
+To create variable with initiation value you can see bellow example.
 ```go
 package main
 import ("fmt")